zhonghuafy/SimpleProj/README.md

 ************
 Representation below shows every module's usage.

+sp-stucture-application<br/>
+Today(2022-11-18) I added this new module.
+This is a very dependency one, for it have everything to running itself.
+A single application using a lot component as nacos, sentinel, redis, es, mysql, mq and more.
+This is a independent new laboratory.

 sp-basic:<br/>
 This is a data access module for database, including mybatis mappers, data models and services.
 But now it has nothing.